 Modern Coolant Chemistries

 The Maintenance Council (TMC) of the American Trucking Association has greatly simplified the task of caring for cooling systems.
 In 1996 TMC published a coolant specification known as RP-329, and a companion for Propylene Glycol based coolants, RP-330.
 These were the first specifications that defined “fully formulated” coolant technology.
-The coolants manufactured to this specification must be proven to protect both automotive and heavy duty vehicles, without an initial charge of additive (SCA).
+The coolants manufactured to this specification must be proven to protect both automotive and heavy-duty vehicles, without an initial charge of additive (SCA).
 The idea is simple, but the specification took years to develop.
-Another chemistry recently reintroduced into North America uses carboxylic acid inhibitor technology, more commonly known as organic acid.
+Another chemistry recently reintroduced into North America uses carboxylic acid inhibitor technology, more commonly known as an organic acid.
 Its high cost and poor availability relegate it to certain specific markets, and it should not be mixed with other American coolants.
 For more information about organic acid coolants vs. conventional coolants, click here.